Green Workplace is here to help campus employees reduce their impact on the environment.

 Complete the assessment process and get certified as a Green Workplace in as little as a few weeks (actual time varies by workplace).

-If you work and study from home, you can also get your home workspace or your study space certified Green as well!
-Being green at home while working and studying has great benefits similar to those listed above.
+Work from home or have a study space you want to certify as green?
+Being green at home while working and studying has great benefits, similar to those listed above.
 Save resources and money, reuse and reduce waste, and decrease greenhouse gas emissions and other environmental impacts.

 Why Green Your Workplace?